 Homemade Schezwan sauce (Szechuan) is ‘extremely spicy’ but ‘extremely tasty’ sauce that you should be making at home right away.
-Schezwan sauce is one of those sauces you should definitely have in your pantry.
+This chili sauce recipe is one of those sauces you should definitely try.

 The recipe was originally posted Nov 2015.
 Updated photos and added video in 2019.
 Recipe is the same.
 It’s just PERFECT!